zextras/carbonio-design-system/src/components/inputs/DateTimePicker.md

 ### With Custom Input

-When defining a custom input, it is important to create a component with accept a ref.
+When defining a custom input, it is important to create a component which accept a ref.
 React-datepicker offer the possibility to set a different name for the prop of the input component in charge of accepting the ref object.
 This prop is `customInputRef`.
 On most of the cases, creating a component with React.forwardRef is sufficient.